 The ceiling for LLMs, for now, seems to be conscious competence.
 They can capture and articulate procedure (or at least the median advice on any particular topic), but not judgment.

-This exercise seems abstract, but it’s paralleled by a real scene from the second episode of Tacit, which features Christophe Laudamiel, master perfumer at Osmo, and creator or major co-creator of fragrances ranging from Polo Blue to Abercrombie Fierce.
-Working on the jasmine brief, Christophe spent the majority of his time in the lab making minute changes to single ingredients.
-Certain notes, he thought, obscured the “greenness of the leaves.”
-Others blurred the “fruitiness of the jasmine.”
+This exercise seems abstract, but it’s paralleled by a real scene from the second episode of Tacit, which features Christophe Laudamiel, master perfumer at Osmo and the creator of fragrances from Polo Blue to Abercrombie Fierce.

 Christophe could explain what he was doing, and sometimes he did.
 But most of the time he just did it.
 Fingal Ferguson, the master knifemaker profiled in the first episode of Tacit, noted that muscle memory is a knifemaker’s tool of instinct.
 It’s a perfumer’s too, and with Christophe it showed up as a mostly-silent sequence.
 For hours we watched him smell, pause, and write, over and over again.